 If the Greens surge in Europe's largest country, it would be a watershed moment not only for the party but for all of Europe, where Greens are already part of the governing coalitions in six EU countries: Ireland, Finland, Luxembourg, Belgium, Sweden, and Italy.

-Annalena Baerbock will be one of our keynote speakers for the 33rd European Greens Council, happening on 25-29 May.
-Register now to hear her put forward the vision of the German Greens and how to rebuild back better and greener after the pandemic.
+Annalena Baerbock will be in conversation with Vula Tsetsi, Committee member of the European Greens, at the 33rd European Greens Council, happening on 25-29 May.
+Register now to hear Baerbock put forward the vision of the German Greens and how to rebuild back better and greener after the pandemic.

 Photo: © Urban Zintel